VladutDinu/Fidelity/README.md

 - delete the code after some time✔️
 - and then request get on the codeVerif view to check the code and modify validate_user✔️
 - add option to view the password instead of confirming it
+- add user only if he verifies the validation code